Toyota Crown: North America

 The North American market Crown went on sale in October 2022 as a 2023 model year vehicle as a replacement to Toyota's former full-size sedan, the Avalon.
 Offered only in the Crossover body style and marketed simply as "Crown", grade levels available in the US and Canada are XLE, Limited, and Platinum.
 The latter is equipped with the T24A-FTS engine and a standard Adaptive Variable Suspension.
 The North American market Crown does not wear the Crown emblem at the front and the steering wheel; it instead wears Toyota's corporate emblem.
 It is also not equipped with the full-width daytime running light bar available in the Japanese market model, which is replaced with a chrome piece.
-In 2024, for the 2025 model year, the Nightshade Edition grade was added.
+In 2024, for the 2025 model year, the Nightshade grade was added.
+In 2026, for the 2027 model year, the XLE, Limited and Nightshade grades upgraded to the fifth-generation hybrid system.

 China

 In China, the model is sold as the Crown SportCross by FAW Toyota as an imported model.
 It was introduced at the December 2022 Guangzhou Auto Show.
+It was offered in two grades: 2.5L HEV Premium Edition and the 2.4L HEV AWD Supreme Edition.

+Argentina

+It was launched in Argentina on 12 June 2024.
+It is only offered with the Hybrid 2.4T engine, in one single trim level: Platinum HEV 2.4T 6A/T.